anshuraj0904/backend-01_fileHandling/README.md

 # Key Learnings:

-# 1. How to read and write into a file in node.js using readSync and writeFileSync.
+# 1. How to read and write into a file in node.js using readFileSync and writeFileSync.

 # 2. How to parse json data using JSON.parse() and JSON.stringify().